rahlk/ASE21-Tutorial/README.md

 You will now use Mono2Micro’s **Flicker** tool to record use case labels and the start and stop times of when that use case or scenario was run.

-> ***What is Flicker?*** Flicker essentially acts like a stopwatch to record use cases.
+> :bulb: ***What is Flicker?*** Flicker essentially acts like a stopwatch to record use cases.
 It is a simple Java based tool that prompts the user for the use case label, and then records the start time.
 Then prompts again for the stop command after the user finishes running that scenario on the monolith.

 _Note: The labels provided to Flicker for each use case should be meaningful as this will come into play later when viewing Mono2Micro’s AI analysis where the classes and flow within the code is associated with the use case labels._